Can type 2 diabetes become type 1 diabetes?

 Although it is uncommon, type 1 diabetes may develop in adulthood.

 A person with type 2 diabetes who later receives a diagnosis of type 1 will not have experienced a change in their diabetes status.
 Instead, it is likely that they received a misdiagnosis in the first instance.

 To diagnose diabetes, a doctor will perform several blood glucose tests.
 However, the results will not make it possible for them to differentiate between the two types.

 They may also carry out blood tests to check for antibodies that attack insulin-secreting beta cells in the pancreas.
 The presence of these antibodies usually means that a person has type 1 diabetes.
+90% of patients with type 1 diabetes are found to have these antibodies.
 Another test that helps determine whether a person has type 1 or type 2 diabetes is a C-peptide test.

 This test measures how much insulin the person's pancreas is producing, and a low result can indicate type 1 diabetes.

 Regular exercise can help treat type 2 diabetes, but people with type 1 must inject insulin.